Reception (Pixie) 2020 - 2021

 Through our continuous provision the children will have access to a wide range of equipment and tools to promote writing and mark making through their play.

-The children will be learning that they are responsible for their own belongings on their pegs and in their named trays.
-They will be supported to learn our daily routines of emptying our school bags in the morning and then packing them ready for home time, tidying the classroom and outdoor environments and being classroom monitors to support the smooth running of Pixie class.
+The children will be responsible for their own belongings on their pegs and in their named trays.
+They will be supported to master their own school independence by emptying our school bags in the morning and then packing them ready for home time, tidying the classroom and outdoor environments and being classroom monitors to support the smooth running of Pixie class.

 Specific Areas of Learning